OpenVAA/voting-advice-application/docs/contributing/CONTRIBUTING.md

 Once your changes are ready, don't forget to [self-review](self-review.md) to speed up the review process.

+### Workflows
+The project uses GitHub Actions to verify each commit passes unit tests, is able to build the app successfully and adheres to the [coding conventions used by the project](style-guides.md).
+If a commit fails the verification, please check your changes from the logs and fix changes before submitting a review request.

 ### Pull Request

 When you're done with the changes, create a pull request known as a PR.